14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Mitochondria are considered the “powerhouses of the cell,” generating most of the energy in your body by converting nutrition into adenosine-5’- triphosphate (ATP).
 ATP is your body’s main source of cellular fuel.
 You are constantly using it, and your brain needs enough of it to work properly (106-107).

-Along with your gut bacteria, your mitochondria are critically important and need to be supported to overcome depression and anxiety, and reach optimal brain and mental health.
+Your mitochondria are critically important and need to be supported to overcome depression and anxiety, and reach optimal brain and mental health.

 Mitochondria are especially abundant in your brain cells and involved in many important biological processes in the brain, including the regulation of free radicals and neurotransmitters.